xurion/cv/LIGHTHOUSE.md

 ### Accessibility: 97%

-Minor issue here where the headings for H4 are used instead of H3.
+Changed incorrect headings order for H3 and H4.

 ### SEO: 100%